Getting started

 Zoom - (z)

 This parameter accepts a number that determines how much to zoom in or out of the cropped area.
-It must be used along with fo-face.
-A value less than 1.0 zooms out to include more background surrounding the face, whereas a value larger than 1.0 zooms in to exclude more background surrounding the face.
+It must be used along with fo-face or fo-<object_name>.
+A value less than 1.0 zooms out to include more background surrounding the object, whereas a value larger than 1.0 zooms in to exclude more background surrounding the object.

 DPR - (dpr)